What is a student academic appeal?

 Submitting an appeal

-- To submit an appeal you must complete the appropriate academic appeal form.
+- To submit an appeal you must complete the appropriate academic appeal form which can be found below under related documents.

 - You must complete the mandatory fields of this form or your submission will not be considered.
 When you have completed the form it must be submitted to the specified officer.